Poker Basics, Poker Strategy

 What Is an Ante in Poker?

-On the most basic level, an ante bet is a forced bet that every player at the table must post before any cards are dealt.
+An ante is one of the most underappreciated concepts in tournament poker strategy.
+On the most basic level, it is a forced bet that every player at the table posts before any cards are dealt.

 However, in many mixed game variations like Stud or Razz, ante bets are used every single hand whether you are playing a cash game or a tournament.